Treasury and Payments

 Five Priorities for Treasury and Payments to Navigate the New Environment

 Amidst uncertainty and crisis, the role of treasury and payment teams in supporting business objectives has been amplified.
 Across our client engagements, we’ve helped teams take advantage of the positive trends and mitigate the negative ones.
-Here are the top five priorities every corporate treasury department should consider this year:
+Here are the top five priorities every corporate treasury department should consider.

-More than 60 percent of our clients globally cited business model pivots as the driver for their priorities this year.3 As they become must-haves for businesses to drive immediate and long-term growth, corporate treasury and payment teams need to join the journey and have a seat at the table.
+More than 60 percent of our clients globally cited business model pivots as the driver for their priorities.3 As they become must-haves for businesses to drive immediate and long-term growth, corporate treasury and payment teams need to join the journey and have a seat at the table.

 Existing business models are predicted to gain more ground: